1963 Canadian federal election: Overview

 Kennedy strongly favoured Pearson and made an effort to help his election campaign.
 Kennedy sent his consultant, Lou Harris, to work on the Pearson campaign and General Lauris Norstad publicly criticised the Conservatives for not meeting their NATO contributions.
 Harris later said "One of the highlights of my life was helping Pearson".

 Despite winning 41% of the vote, which is usually sufficient for ensuring the election of a majority government, the Liberals came up five seats short of a majority due to winning only six seats in the Prairies.
 The Liberals formed a minority government that was dependent on the support of the social democratic New Democratic Party (NDP) in order to pass legislation.

 The social-democratic NDP had been formed in 1961 by a socialist party, the Co-operative Commonwealth Federation, and by the Canadian Labour Congress.
 The 1963 election was the second vote contested by the NDP.
 The party won slightly fewer votes, and two fewer seats, than they had received in the 1962 election.
 They were again disappointed by the failure of their new partnership with the labour movement to produce an electoral breakthrough, particularly in the province of Ontario, which has the largest population and the largest number of seats in the House of Commons.

 The Social Credit Party was unable to increase its representation in western Canada, and lost four of its Quebec seats despite gaining a slightly better share of the vote compared to 1962.
 Indeed, 1963 represented the highest share the party would ever get.
-The continuing lopsided result led to a split in the party when Thompson refused to step aside so that Réal Caouette could become party leader.
-Caouette and his followers left the Social Credit Party to sit as the Ralliement des créditistes.
+The continuing lopsided result led to a split in the party when leader Robert N. Thompson refused to step aside in favour of his deputy, Réal Caouette, the longtime leader of the social credit movement in Quebec.
+The Socred MPs from Quebec considered Caouette their leader, not Thompson.
+Ultimately, Caouette and his followers left the Social Credit Party to sit as the Ralliement des créditistes.